System Setup

 The number of days transaction logs are kept in the transaction logging database.
 Default: 20.

-Runtime Behaviour Configurations
+Runtime Behavior Configurations

-Runtime Behaviour Configurations contain settings that tell an application how to run when it is started.
+Runtime behavior Configurations contain settings that tell an application how to run when it is started.
 While creating a new configuration, clicking the button 'Default values' automatically sets each setting to its default value.
 The following settings are available:

 Description

-The description of this Runtime Behaviour (optional).
+The description of this Runtime behavior (optional).

 Configurations